 We need to relearn how to indwell our spirit.
 Discovering our shadow self is key to this journey.
 We have different personalities and instincts, so the path is different for everyone.
 However, we can use the same tools to find the way.
 Several spiritual technologies can facilitate this process.
 We divide these tools into four major categories:

 To become inspired, you must ignite the imagination and the love of play.
 How do you do this?
 Think back to when you played as a child.
 Start with the situation that made you happy and content as a child.
 Learning mindfulness meditation techniques will help you become present and aware.
-Perhaps spiritual exploration is where this venture will lead you?
+Perhaps spiritual exploration is where this venture will lead you.

 Living an inspired life leads us to and allows us to live the higher virtues of our spirit.
-Removing the roadblocks to these virtues will enable us to move beyond the confines of Ego and the cultural narrative.
+Removing the roadblocks to these virtues will enable us to move beyond the confines of the Ego and the cultural narrative.

 “Living in the Spirit changes your attitude, thinking, and ultimately your actions.” — Elizabeth George